Introduction

 X-RateLimit-Reset: 778 |

-If your API Key exceeds an API rate limit, the service will return an HTTP code of 429 Too Many Requests
+Exceeding an API rate limit results in an HTTP 429 Too Many Requests

 HTTP/1.1 429 TOO MANY REQUESTS